 Also read: Experiences – Ultimate Emirates First Class luxury to Europe with Qantas Points

-- Where it flies: Selected services from Sydney and Melbourne to Los Angeles.
-Also, Sydney to Singapore and Singapore to London.
-Seasonally, Qantas’ Airbus A380 also flies Sydney to Hong Kong, but First isn’t sold.
+• Where it flies: Selected services from Sydney and Melbourne to Los Angeles.
+Also, Sydney to Dallas (from 11 August 2025, selected flights), Johannesburg (all flights) and Singapore (selected flights), and Singapore to London (all flights).
+Seasonally, Qantas’ Airbus A380 can also appear on flights from Sydney to Hong Kong, but First isn’t sold.
 Instead, high-tier frequent flyers booked in Business can select seats in First on Hong Kong flights at no extra charge, while enjoying Business service and amenities.

 As we move into the next ranks, closing doors are no longer a differentiator.
 Instead, we’re looking for other features that bring an X-factor to the in-seat experience.
 And with that in mind, we’d say that Qantas’ Airbus A380 First cabin is the next-best in Australia.